SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I did it!*

-"You did it darling, congratulations!"
+"You did it, darling, congratulations!"
 Rarity Dash said.

-"Thank you so much Rarity!
+"Thank you so much, Rarity!
 I'm going to ask Rainbow Dash out, and it's because you believed in me," Fluttershy said as her eyes started to water.

 Rarity Dash leaned over and gave Fluttershy a big hug.
 "You did this Fluttershy.
 You were able to do this all along, you just had to believe in yourself."

 Fluttershy returned the hug, closing her eyes as tears streamed down her face.

 Rarity held her tight and patted her back.
-"I'm so proud of you darling."
+"I'm so proud of you, darling."

 They held the hug for a while, Fluttershy's tears slowed to a crawl, then she opened her eyes, seeing the blue coat of Rainbow Dash.